 Last week I appeared on a local talk show and shared ideas for beauty products that come from your kitchen cupboard!
-I also shared a new source for AFFORDABLE essential oils (EdensGarden.com) that I am SO excited about I can hardly stand it!
-Now I can indulge in my love of essential oils as much as I want because I’m not afraid of running out!
-I’m also learning so much more about all the different ways essential oils can be used….far beyond anything I had imagined!
+I also shared that I have launched my very own line of affordable and high quality essential oils (Essentials by Jillee) that I am SO excited about I can hardly stand it!
+Now I can indulge in my love of essential oils as much as I want because I’m not afraid of running out.
+I’m also learning so much more about all the different ways essential oils can be used….far beyond anything I had imagined.

 For example, after the show was over I was chatting with the floor director of the show about essential oils and she said that she even uses them on her dog!
 Really?
 This was honestly the first time I’d heard of using them on or four-legged friends.
 She said that last year on the Fourth of July she decided to rub some lavender on her dog’s ears and head before the fireworks started because the “sounds of freedom” usually made her dog go crazy!
 Apparently the difference was pretty remarkable.
 Instead of running around like his tail was on fire…she said he was MUCH calmer and endured the whole ordeal without a pet freak-out.
 Amazing.

-The next day I did a blog post about Eden’s Garden essential oils and how excited I was to find high quality oils, for a price that made them accessible to more people!
-MANY of you commented both here on the website and on the One Good Thing By Jillee Facebook page that you were excited to finally be able to afford to give essential oils a try and some of you actually asked about using them on pets.
+The next day I did a blog post about Essentials by Jillee essential oils and how excited I am to finally be able to offer high quality oils, for a price that makes them accessible to more people.
+Many of you commented that you were excited to finally be able to afford to give essential oils a try and some of you actually asked about using them on pets.
 Makes sense….they ARE part of the family after all! :-)

 Essential Oil Remedies for Your Pets